Poor communication could be shrinking your paycheck and cost a single company over $60 million annually.

 2. Opt for a video

 Over 90% of communication is non-verbal.
-Using email to come up with a new marketing plan or talk about a serious issue will never be as emotional as a live video conference.
+Using email to come up with a new communication plan or talk about a serious issue will never be as emotional as a live video conference.

 But if an employee works from home, they might not be able to set up a video meeting with upper management, due to a lack of access to the proper equipment or technology issues.
 Video and screen recording software can help get verbal and non-verbal communication across, even when schedules and time zones don’t align.